 The Hammett Prize is bestowed by The International Association of Crime Writers (North American Branch).
-The award will be given later this year for a 2021 work of literary excellence in the field of crime writing by an American or Canadian author.
+The award was given in June, 2022 for a 2021 work of literary excellence in the field of crime writing by an American or Canadian author.
 The prize is the famous ‘Thin Man’ bronze trophy, and bragging rights. 🙂

 - Razorblade Tears, by S.A.
 Cosby – a story of bloody retribution, heartfelt change—and maybe even redemption.